Access Cisco Global Launchpad

 Step 6

-You can generate temporary AWS credentials using a Command Line Interface (CLI) tool and use the generated credentials to log in to Cisco Global Launchpad.
+Follow these steps to generate temporary AWS credentials using a Command Line Interface (CLI) tool and to log in to Cisco Global Launchpad using the generated credentials.

 Procedure